CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Experiments

 \subsection{Evaluation on Generated Benchmark}

 We evaluate all citation verification models on our generated benchmark, which consists of 3,586 real-world references and 2,500 hallucinated references produced through controlled perturbations spanning multiple error categories.
-In addition, we conduct evaluation on a real-world test set comprising 2,743 authentic references and 467 naturally occurring hallucinated citations collected from real scholarly sources.
+In addition, we conduct evaluation on a real-world test set comprising 2,889 authentic references and 467 naturally occurring hallucinated citations collected from real scholarly sources.

 Table~\ref{tab:generated_performance} presents the performance of different citation verification models on our generated benchmark.
-Most existing models exhibit a clear unbalance between detecting hallucinated citations and preserving real references.
-For example, GPT 5.2 and Claude Sonnet 4.5 achieve strong recognition of real citations but still accept a non-negligible number of fabricated references as valid.
-Conversely, some open-source models detect more fake citations but introduce substantial false alarms on real references.
-In contrast, our model demonstrates strict and reliable detection of hallucinated citations, correctly identifying all fabricated references without false acceptance.
-At the same time, it maintains a low false-positive rate on real citations, preserving the majority of genuine references.
-This behavior indicates that our approach effectively enforces citation authenticity constraints rather than relying on permissive plausibility judgments, leading to substantially more trustworthy citation verification performance.
+Most existing models exhibit a clear imbalance between detecting hallucinated citations and preserving real references.
+For example, GPT-5.2 achieves perfect precision and makes no false-positive errors on real citations, but it misses a larger number of hallucinated references than the highest-recall systems.
+Conversely, Claude-Sonnet-4.5 achieves the highest recall, but introduces a large number of false positives on genuine references.
+In contrast, our model achieves the best overall balance between hallucination detection and real-reference preservation.
+It obtains the highest accuracy and F1 score, while maintaining both high precision and high recall.
+This indicates that our approach avoids both overly permissive acceptance of fabricated references and overly aggressive rejection of genuine citations, leading to more reliable citation verification performance.

-Table ~\ref{tab:generated_performance} also shows the runtime efficiency and API pricing comparison across representative citation-verification models.
-Notably, our framework achieves near-minimal processing time while incurring zero monetary cost, substantially outperforming commercial LLM-based solutions in cost efficiency.
-This advantage stems from our architectural design: large language models are used only for high-level planning and final judgment, rather than for deep thinking or retrieval.
-The majority of verification workload is handled by lightweight agents and external tools.
-As a result, our system maintains competitive latency while avoiding the substantial per-token pricing observed in proprietary models.
+Table~\ref{tab:generated_performance} also reports runtime efficiency and API pricing across representative citation-verification models.
+Our framework does not achieve the lowest runtime or the lowest API price, but it offers a favorable trade-off between cost, latency, and verification quality.
+In particular, it achieves the strongest overall classification performance on the generated benchmark while using substantially cheaper inference than several proprietary high-end models.
+This suggests that the proposed agentic verification design can improve reliability without relying solely on the most expensive model calls.